-- The circulation pump drives head space air through a fine bubble aerator for mixing and rapid gas exchange.
+- The circulation pump drives head space air through a fine bubble diffuser for mixing and rapid gas exchange.

-- Oxygen used by respiring microbes reduces the pressure in the vessel which is measured by barrier protected sensors.
+- Oxygen used by respiring microorganisms creates a pressure variable in the vessel, which is measured by barrier protected sensors.

-- Data is transferred to software that converts the pressure change into information and operational advice communicated through the local control panel display, cloud based dashboard, and E mail.
+- Data is transferred to software that converts the pressure change into information and operational advice that is communicated through the local control panel display, cloud-based dashboard, and E mail.

 STEP 3.
 Sample expulsion: